worshipping God with joy,

 St. Andrew’s Church has now resumed.

 At the present time, we have the privilege of the sacrament of Holy Communion [Said] on Sundays at 10.00 am and on Thursdays at 09.30 am.
+Please note that it is a legal requirement for worshippers to wear a face covering during public worship.

 |Sunday Zoom Services|